spacetelescope/jdaviz/docs/imviz/plugins.rst

 This plugins rotates image(s) by the given angle.
 You can select viewer but that option only shows when applicable.
-You can enter the desired rotation angle in degrees clockwise.
+You can enter the desired rotation angle in degrees counter-clockwise.
 Click on the :guilabel:`ROTATE` button to finalize.

 .. _line-profile-xy: